SZ-X-ray Surface Brightness Fluctuations in the SPT-XMM clusters: Constraints out to

 Expanding on our previous pilot investigations of surface brightness fluctuations jointly in the SZ and X-ray \citep{khatri2016,romero2023,romero2024}, we analyzed here, for the first time, a large sample of 60 clusters using both SPT and \textit{XMM-Newton} data.
 We thus derived constraints on density and pressure fluctuations within $\sim$\,$0.6 R_{500}$ for 32 and 7 clusters, respectively, and converted them to 3D Mach numbers through the peak amplitude linear relation (\citealt{Gaspari2013_PS}).
 We were able to derive constraints on density fluctuations out to $R_{500}$ for 15 clusters, but the interpretation of those fluctuations is unclear.
-We thus focus on the interpretation of fluctuations within $0.62\,R_{500}$; our main results tied to this region are as follows. \begin{itemize} \item We find a mean Mach number to be $\mathcal{M}_{\rho} = 0.52 \pm 0.14$ for the 25 clusters that we consider to be dominated by turbulence and consistent with expectations from simulations \citep{battaglia2012a,nelson2014a,angelinelli2020}. \item Clusters with supersonic $\mathcal{M}_{\rho} > 1$ are either known to be or are plausibly undergoing a merger, thus likely shock-dominated systems \item For clusters with constraints on both density and pressure fluctuations, the inferred velocities are generally in agreement (except in Abell\,2744). \item We find mild correlations between the spectral amplitude/Mach number and the cluster dynamical parameters that are typically used in the literature. \end{itemize}
+We thus focus on the interpretation of fluctuations within $0.62\,R_{500}$; our main results tied to this region are as follows. \begin{itemize} \item We find a mean Mach number to be $\mathcal{M}_{\rho} = 0.52 \pm 0.14$ for the 25 clusters that we consider to be dominated by turbulence and consistent with expectations from simulations \citep{battaglia2012a,nelson2014a,angelinelli2020}. \item Clusters with supersonic $\mathcal{M}_{\rho} > 1$ are either known to be or are plausibly undergoing a merger, thus likely shock-dominated systems \item For clusters with constraints on both density and pressure fluctuations, the inferred velocities are generally in agreement (except in Abell\,2744). \item We find mild correlations between the spectral amplitude/Mach number and the cluster dynamical parameters that are typically used in the literature. \item Conversely, we find no significant correlation between the spectral amplitude/Mach number and either cluster mass or redshift, which is consistent with other observational and theoretical studies. \end{itemize}

 In order to obtain robust results out to $R_{500}$, as well as tracing the full turbulent cascade, deeper observations are required.
 Some meaningful improvements are in progress, with SPT-3G, and can be obtained with deep \textit{XMM-Newton} observations.
 However, for the less massive and higher redshift clusters, robust constraints must come from future generation of instruments, both in X-ray and SZ band.